Ishaan-vohra/Ishaan-vohra.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm Ishaan.
-I'm an undergraduate student at MIT studying Physics and Electrical Engineering & Computer Science (EECS).
-I conduct research in optical computing and silicon photonics for AI hardware in the [Quantum Photonics and AI Group](https://qp.mit.edu/) led by Prof. Dirk Englund at [MIT RLE](https://www.rle.mit.edu/).
+I'm an undergraduate student at MIT studying Electrical Engineering & Computer Science (EECS) and Physics.
+I conduct research in robot learning and visuomotor synthetic data in the [Disitributed Robotics Laboratory (DRL)](https://www.csail.mit.edu/research/distributed-robotics-laboratory) led by Prof. Daniela Rus within the [MIT Computer Science and AI Laboratory (CSAIL)](https://www.csail.mit.edu/).

-I have previously worked on nano-electronic neural interfaces in the MIT Media Lab, building on my background in computational nuclear and particle physics at CERN, Fermilab, RIKEN, and the University of Liverpool.
+I have previously worked on integrated photonics and optical computing for ML hardware at the MIT Research Laboratory of Electronics (RLE), nano-electronic neural interfaces in the MIT Media Lab, and computational nuclear and particle physics at CERN, Fermilab, RIKEN, and the University of Liverpool.
 Beyond research and engineering, I [compose, mix, and master electronic music](https://www.youtube.com/@eleronmusic), and enjoy playing badminton on the MIT club team.

 I'm on a mission (or at least a well-intentioned attempt) to do my part for the advancement of civilization – developing, implementing, and scaling up science and engineering ideas to create large-scale technological impact.